mlb5000/JenkinsUpdateSite/README.md

 ### Update Runs

 From this point on you just need to run the script any time you want to produce an update package.
-These packages will contain the latest changes since the last time you ran it and will be stored in a patch file stored in the current directory.
-Just transfer this patch to your remote network, apply it to the git repository you transferred in your first run, and you're done.
+These packages will contain the changes since the last time you ran it and will be stored in a patch file stored in the current directory.
+Be sure to remove the patch file after you burn it to CD/DVD or it will end up committing it to the git repository next time you run!

+Now, just transfer this patch to your remote network, apply it to the git repository you transferred in your first run, and you're done.
 Your Jenkins instance(s) will now have access to the latest goodies from the Jenkins community and you can grab a coffee* (or Mountain Dew**).